meriadec/lama/README.md

   * Worker: fetching data from blockchain
   * Interpreter: computing and inserting data (operations, balance, ...)
   * Broadcaster: estimating fees and creating transactions
+  * Api: exposing endpoints to interact with coin components

 ## How account synchronization works?